 The storyline or, more, the concept is based on Antigone, a Greek tragedy written by Sophocles around 441 BC.
-A gory story just befitting such a Black Metal epos.
-The band put a lot of effort into the conceptional structure of the story itself and indeed it catches the essence of the play and the overall atmosphere of such a … well … tragic story.
+A gory story just befitting such an epos.
+The band put a lot of effort into the conceptional structure of the story itself.
+And indeed it catches the essence of the play and the overall atmosphere of such a … well … tragic story.

-Now, as a Black Metal production goes, the mixing and mastering is pretty well done.
-I would have liked the drums to be less present and get a keener edge to the guitar work.
+Now, as a Black Metal production goes, the mixing and mastering are pretty well done.
+I would have liked the drums to be less present.
+And get a keener edge to the guitar work.
 But overall?
-Not bad and there are no important elements really lost.
-It is the repetitive nature of κρέων (Creon) that pulls the quality of the record down.
-Plus the fact that they splatter their tune in front of you like a jar filled with blood, thrown straight into your face, whereas other gigs serve such platters of gory elements much more skillfully.
+Not bad, and there are no important elements really lost.
+It is the repetitive – almost hypnotic – nature of κρέων (Creon) that pulls the quality of the record down.
+Plus the fact that they splatter their tune in front of you like a jar filled with blood.
+Thrown straight into your face.
+By contrast, other gigs serve such platters of gory elements much more skillfully.

-If I were to name favorite tracks, I’d pick out Αἵμων (Haemon) – track # 3 – and as a close follower the last serving Εὐρυδίκη (Eurydice).
+If I were to name favorite tracks, I’d pick out Αἵμων (Haemon) first – track # 3.
+And as a close second the last serving Εὐρυδίκη (Eurydice).
 This last one for parts of this mighty piece of work only, though.
-Track no 3, however, contains a lot of good elements, not present in the rest of this ocean of #metal sludge served to us.
+Track no 3, however, contains a lot of good elements, not present in the rest of this ocean of metal sludge.
 If only they would have gotten us more of that, the record would rank better.